Help your potential matches find common interests.

 Starship troopers, Stranger in a strange land, The Ethical Slut,

 Romance of the three kingdoms, Snow Crash, Watchmen, Sandman,

 For movies, here's my top 10, to date:

 7) Gran Turino

 TV: Doctor Who, Breaking Bad, Battlestar Galactica, Game of

-- Fresh seafood, I don't care how it's cooked, though I'm partial
+- Fresh seafood.
+I don't care how it's cooked, though I'm partial

-to southern Chinese and sashimi.
+to south Indian fish fry and sashimi.